mdfw/wikiwalkback/README.md

 # WikiWalkBack

-Thinkful Capstone #3: Wikipedia search using Wikipedia API & React and Redux Framework
+Wikipedia search using Wikipedia API.
+React + Redux frontend work.

 ## Purpose

-The purpose of this app is to see the connections between articles in Wikipedia.
+See the connections between articles in Wikipedia in a non-intuitive way.

 ## Example